 The Trust was established in November 2008 and is run by six voluntary trustees to support our countryside management work; they work hard raising funds through memberships and fundraising initiatives in partnership with us.

 The Downlands Trust recently funded the purchase of a selection of new tools and equipment to support our work, including tree poppers!
-The Trust has also made match funding contributions this year to essential targeted winter scrub clearance work by contractor at Quarry Hangers SSSI in Chaldon and to the supply and installation of replacement livestock fencing by contractor at Stagbury Field, part of glorious Chipstead Downs SSSI.
+The Trust also made generous match funding contributions in 2017 to essential targeted winter scrub clearance work by contractor at Quarry Hangers SSSI in Chaldon and to the supply and installation of replacement livestock fencing by contractor at Stagbury Field, part of glorious Chipstead Downs SSSI.

 Many thanks for your support.